Matus-Dubrava/aws/S3/README.md

 -   **S3 One Zone - IA**: the same as above but for lower price and less data resilience because as the title suggests, the data is stored only in one availability zone

 -   **Glacier** very cheap data storage, used for data archival only.
 There are 3 types of Glacier storage - **expedited**, **standard** and **bulk**.
 Expedited data retrieval takes some minutes, Standard takes 3 - 5 hours and Bulk takes 5- 12 hours.

+# Charges

+-   **storage**: how much data we store
+-   **requests**: how much is the file requested
+-   **storage management pricing**: charged for metadata
+-   **data transfer pricing**: data transfer between zones (cross-region)
+-   **transfer acceleration**: enables fast, easy, and secure transfer of files over long distances between our users and S3 buckets; Transfer acceleration takes advantages for Amazon's **CloudFront**'s globally distributed edge locations (CDN).
+As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path (Amazon backbone network)